 In the following image, the transition to darkfield illumination is visible with the Zeiss 25/0.45 and annular illumination using the Ph3 phase ring.
 The edges of the image are already underexposed (A) which is due to the smaller aperture.

 Diatoms photographed with annular illumination using the Ph3 phase ring.
 A: Zeiss 25/0.45.
 B: Zeiss-Winkel 25/0.45.
 With the Zeiss 25/0.45 the transition to darkfield is already visible.

 Didymosphenia photographed with annular illumination using the Ph3 phase ring.
-Compared to the Zeiss 25/0.45 (A), the structure is better resolved with the Zeiss-Winkel 25/0.45 (B).
+Compared to the Zeiss 25/0.45 (left), the structure is better resolved with the Zeiss-Winkel 25/0.45 (right).